AyushAgrawal31/Chat/README.md

 # College Community Chat Application 🎓

 A real-time web-based chat application designed for college communities with role-based access control and year-wise chat rooms.
+This Project was made with my friend where he worked on the Front End of the Application whereas I worked on the Backend Spring Configuration.
+Therefore the Frontend is very old and not much great but i hope the backend helps!

 ### Key Features ✨